trap-representation/Zero-out-the-bits/docs/you_have_been_lied_to.md

 Before I start though, I should mention that I will only talk about how such false information has butchered how some people write C code.
 From summoning nasal demons to literal UFOs -- these people can do all that sorcery you can ever imagine.
 All they need is a standard-conforming C implementation and they'll UB the hell out of it.

 Each of the following paragraphs starts with a quote specifying the claim, followed by why said claim does not make any sense at all.
-In some cases, a quote from the C11 standard (yeah, not a huge fan of the direction C2x is headed) will be included for reference.
+In some cases, a quote from the C11 standard (yeah, not a huge fan of the direction C2x is headed) is included for reference.

 ---